Malaysia approves China's Sinopharm vaccine for emergency use

-KUALA LUMPUR, July 16 (Reuters) - Malaysia's health ministry said on Friday it has granted conditional approval for emergency use to the COVID-19 vaccine manufactured by China's Sinopharm (1099.HK).
+KUALA LUMPUR, July 16 (Reuters) - Malaysia’s health ministry said on Friday it has granted conditional approval for emergency use to the COVID-19 vaccine manufactured by China’s Sinopharm .

 Duopharma had previously announced a deal to supply the Malaysian government with 6.4 million doses of the Russian-made Sputnik V vaccine.